apache/tvm/relax_spec.md

 1. `DynTensorType` corresponds to tensor values, giving the scalar data type and the number of dimensions (rank), both of which are optional.
 2. `TupleType` corresponds to tuple values, giving the type of each member of the tuple.
-3. `ShapeType` corresponds to shape values.
+3. `ShapeType` corresponds to shape values, optionally giving the number of dimensions in the shape.
 4. `FunctionType` corresponds to function values (closures), giving the types of the parameters, the return type, «and whether the function is pure.»
 5. `PackedFuncType` is the type given to arbitrary packed functions (external functions).
 Since packed functions are not first-class values (`ExternFunc` can appear only in the `op` position of a `Call` node), these do not actually correspond to any value in Relax, but can be used to assign a type to `ExternFunc` nodes.
 6. `ObjectType` is the parent type of all Relax types and corresponds to all the values above as well as any values returned by `PackedFunc` calls that do not fit in the above categories.